atomprobe-tc/ifes_apt_tc_data_modeling/README.md

 # Getting started as developer

 You should create a virtual environment.
-We tested on Ubuntu with Python 3.7.
+We tested on Ubuntu with Python 3.8.
-Newer versions of Python should work similarly (for this change 3.7) to the desired version tag.
+Newer versions of Python should work similarly when using the desired version tag.

-If you don't have Python 3.7 installed on your computer, follow these commands:
+If you don't have Python 3.8 installed on your computer, follow these commands:
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
-sudo apt install python3.7 python3-dev libpython3.7-dev python3.7-venv
+sudo apt install python3.8 python3-dev libpython3.8-dev python3.8-venv
 ```

-In some cases when using Python3.7 it was necessary to install python-numpy in others not.
+In some cases when using Python3.8 it was necessary to install python-numpy in others not.
 So consider this if you run into issues when continuing this manual.
 The following steps will install the ifes_apt_tc_data_modeling module in the latest version.